-The thing is, the only way that people will experiment and try new things is if they feel that when something does go wrong, you will have their corner.
+The thing is, the only way that people will experiment and try new things is if they feel that when something does go wrong, you will have their corner and help them recover from their mistakes.
 Only then, will they feel, they are free and that you trust them to do things the best way they can.

 Another way that you need to shield people is from your superiors and your customers.
 So, if a mistake is made by somebody else, as a boss take responsibility.
 This will let your employees know you’ve got their back.

 When there is some kind of problem, address it openly and transparently and don’t do so in a roundabout way.
 Instead, come straight at it.
 Sure, this will sometimes make situations slightly uncomfortable, but if you follow this strategy consistently, then your employees will not be left second-guessing what you’re saying and what you’re not saying.